-Fishing in the Gulf of Carpentaria is a must-do for many.
-Catch a barra in the rivers at Burketown or drop a line in the shallow sea off Karumba.
-Embark on an epic gulf fishing adventure in Tropical North Queensland’s.
+Embark on an epic must-do fishing adventure in the Gulf of Carpentaria.
+Catch a barra in the rivers at Burketown, drop a line in the shallow sea off Karumba or visit the remote fishing resort on Sweers Island.

 The Gulf and Cape York in Tropical North Queensland are a fishing frontier, a place of warm weather and great experiences and on the bucket list for many anglers.
 Annual treks to Tropical North Queensland with your mates are common for fishing fanatics and the destinations are varied, but everyone is in search of the same thing, a great fishing escape away holiday away from the hustle and bustle of daily life and a smorgasbord of fresh fish.